rchapman2000/COVID-WasteWater-NE/README.md

 B3,0,0
 ```
 ## Sublineage Map
-The Sublineage Map file denotes how to collapse individual subvariants to make output data more easily digestible.
+The Sublineage Map file denotes how to collapse individual sublineages to make output data more easily digestible.
 These files structured as a TSV, but represent a dictionary data structure.
 The file contains the following three columns separated by a tab character:
 1. Group - The label to be given to that group of sublineages
 2. Group-Type - This tag is used by the lineage collapsing algorithm to determine whether it has found the final classification.
 Groups can be either a 'Parent-Group', the highest level of classification of a lineage, or a 'Sub-Group', which are S-gene identical groups.
 'Sub-Groups' should be collapsed under 'Parent-Groups, and thus need the algorithm to be run again.
 3. Sublineages - A comma separated list of sublineages/groups to classify under that group